 Malatya is situated at the foot of the anti Taurus Mountains, and is an agricultural, industrial and stockbreeding center of Eastern Anatolia.
 The fertile plain is famous for its apricot growing and many delicious confections are made from it, as desserts as well.
 This province was called "Maldiya" in ancient times, taking its name from the Hittite language.
 It is located 670 kilometers (416 miles) east of Ankara, and the two small towns outside the city constitute the most important sites for visiting.

-Aslantepe, at a distance of 7 kilometers (4,3 miles), was once the capital of a Hittite state and dates back to the first millennium BC.
+Arslantepe, at a distance of 7 kilometers (4,3 miles), was once the capital of a Hittite state and dates back to the first millennium BC.
 It is the city carrying the old Hittite traditions and styles, and inside the city walls a palace has been found, with statues and relieves, which are examples of the artistic works of that age.
+In 2021 the mound of Arslantepe entered the UNESCO World Heritage sites list.

 Battalgazi, 9 kilometers (5,6 miles) from Malatya, is an ancient city of the Byzantine period, known as "Melitene" in those times.
 The city walls of this medieval center were constructed by the Byzantines.
 Inside the town, there is the Ulu Mosque from 1247 which was built by the Seljuks, reflecting their distinct architectural style.